1. GLOBAL ASTROPHYSICS

 Global Astrophysics has a mechanical and not relativistic nature.
 Within this definition, basis of the gravitational model is the existence of global aether: an unbreakable reticular structure of matter present throughout the Universe.
 This structure will be the physical support of gravity, mass and kinetic energy and, indirectly, of electromagnetic waves.

 Consequently, many criticisms could be made of Global Physics, but not that of being an ad hoc theory –unless it is ad hoc for physical reality in its various manifestations.

-If creating a new theory of everything is quite an adventurous task in itself, even more so is that of analyzing how it affects a rather speculative topic such as Astrophysics and Cosmology, taking into account all the unknowns of recent observations of the Universe.
+If creating a new theory of everything is quite an adventurous task in itself, even more so is that of analyzing how it affects a somewhat speculative topic such as Astrophysics and Cosmology, taking into account all the unknowns of recent observations of the Universe.

 Perhaps because it is a field so little explained by present-day science, proposals put forth by the Global Physics might garner a little more attention, despite being less likely to be correct than those proposals concerning gravitation, electromagnetism and the formation of elementary particles with mass.

-We all know that the most difficult step in a paradigm shift is the change itself and not the new paradigm.
+We all know that the most challenging step in a paradigm shift is the change itself and not the new paradigm.

 In this book following elements can be highlighted: